-This paper is organized as follows.
-In section 2 we compare Type 1 and Type 2 languages and conclude that the former are best captured under the assumption that the head bearing agreement is interpretable (or pronominal) as proposed in Barbosa (1995), Pollock (1997), Alexiadou & Anagnostopoulou (1998), Ordónez & Treviño (1999).
+The paper is organized as follows.
+In Section 2 I compare Type 1 and Type 2 languages and conclude that the former are best captured under the assumption that the head bearing agreement is interpretable (or pronominal), as proposed in Barbosa 1995, Pollock 1997, Alexiadou and Anagnostopoulou 1998, Ordónez and Treviño 1999.
 Section 3 introduces Tomioka's (2000, 2003) generalization that relates discourse pro-drop with the availability of bare nominals in argument position.
 The author proposes that, in the discourse pro-drop languages, pro reduces to null NP-anaphora.
-Section 4 extends S. Tomioka's analysis to the partial NSLs and proposes an analysis of non-anaphoric (impersonal) and anaphoric null subjects in the partial NSLs and in the discourse pro-drop languages that relies on the idea that the null NP is a default, minimally specified nominal, in fact the same item that appears as a complement of D in pronouns, as suggested in Postal (1966), Panagiotidis (2002) and Elbourne (2005).
-It is proposed that this item minimally consists in the categorizing head n, lacking a root.
+Section 4 extends S. Tomioka's analysis to the partial NSLs and proposes an analysis of non-anaphoric (impersonal) and anaphoric null subjects in the partial NSLs and in the discourse pro-drop languages that relies on the idea that the null NP is a default, minimally specified nominal, in fact the same item that appears as a complement of D in pronouns, as suggested in Postal 1966, Panagiotidis 2002 and Elbourne 2005.
+It is proposed that this item minimally consists in the categorizing head n, lacking a root (for a similar proposal, see Ruda 2017).
 Section 5 examines the anaphoric null subject and shows that, since this minimal n is φ -feature deficient, it behaves like a subject anaphor, and this is why it is sensitive to locality constraints.
-The remainder of section 5 is dedicated to the examination of crosslinguistic variation regarding the locality effects observed.
-It is argued that, alongside the proform option, null arguments my also arise as a result of ellipsis of a full-fledged NP, a configuration that often acts as a confound and masks the locality effects found with the proform option.
-Section 6 concludes with a reexamination of the consistent NSLs in light of the present result.
-It is shown that the idea that pro reduces to [nP] e can also be successfully extended to the consistent NSLs.
+The remainder of Section 5 is dedicated to the examination of crosslinguistic variation regarding the locality effects observed.
+Section 6 presents a summary of the main results and Section 7 revisits the consistent NSLs in light of these results.
+It is shown that the idea that pro reduces to $[{nP}e]$ can also be successfully extended to the consistent NSLs.